Growing and preserving your family’s assets

 Where the FIC is set-up by grandparents and shares are issued to minor grandchildren then any dividends paid to minor grandchildren will not be taxed on their parents, but rather the grandchildren can utilise their personal allowances and thereby pay no or very little income tax.
 This is particularly useful for school fees planning.

-To make this more interesting, you can also add a trust structure to hold the shares in the FIC for any minor children / grandchildren.
-This helps with protecting the FIC’s assets for the long term against events such as marital failure, insolvency or bankruptcy, etc .
-As a Trust can have a life of 125 years, this can enable you to ‘skip generations’.
+Depending on your circumstances, you can also add a trust structure to hold the shares in the FIC for any children / grandchildren.
+This helps with protecting the FIC’s assets for the long term against events such as marital breakdown, insolvency or bankruptcy, etc .
+As a Trust can have a life of 125 years, this can enable the assets to benefit multiple generations of the same family.

 For further information on the use of trusts for investment properties, please refer to our article ‘Keeping property within your family‘.